Akusem/idep/DiatOmicBase_integration.md

 		}
 	})

-# Inform UI of the use of precomputed data
+# Inform UI of the use of precomputed data or not
 outputOptions(output, "usePreComp", suspendWhenHidden = FALSE)
 ```